nvpro-samples/vk_tessellated_clusters/README.md

 - https://github.com/nvpro-samples/vk_lod_clusters - provides a sample implementation of a basic cluster-lod based rendering and streaming system.
 - https://github.com/nvpro-samples/vk_partitioned_tlas - New extension to manage incremental TLAS updates.

-We also recommend having a look at [NVIDIA GameWorks RTX Mega Geometry (coming soon)](https://github.com/NVIDIAGameWorks/RTX-Megageometry), which demonstrates tessellation of subdivision surfaces in DirectX 12.
+We also recommend having a look at [RTX Mega Geometry](https://github.com/NVIDIA-RTX/RTXMG), which demonstrates tessellation of subdivision surfaces in DirectX 12.

 ## Acknowledgements